debevv/nanoMODBUS/README.md

     - 43/14 (0x2B/0x0E) Read Device Identification
 - Platform-agnostic
     - Requires only C99 and its standard library
-    - Data transport read/write function are implemented by the user
+    - Data transport read/write functions are implemented by the user
 - User-definable CRC function for better performance
 - Broadcast requests and responses